flou/ecs/README.md

-  help        Help about any command image       Print the Docker image of a service running in ECS instances   List container instances in your ECS clusters scale       Scale the service to a specific DesiredCount services    List unhealthy services in your ECS clusters
+  help        Help about any command image       Print the Docker image of a service running in ECS instances   List container instances in your ECS clusters services    List services in your ECS clusters tasks       List tasks running in your ECS clusters update      Update the service to a specific DesiredCount

 Flags:
   -h, --help            help for ecs